denten/denten.github.io/_includes/CV/04-publications.md

 ### Contributed Chapters

+1. "Digital Text" in *Cambridge Critical Concepts: Technology*, forthcoming as part of the Cambridge Critical Concepts in Literary Studies series, ed.
+Adam Hammond, Cambridge University Press, 2018.
-1. "Archive" in *Literature: An Introduction to Theory and Analysis*, ed.
+2. "Archive" in *Literature: An Introduction to Theory and Analysis*, ed.
 Mads Rosendahl Thomsen, et al. Bloomsbury, 2017.
-2. "Critical Computing in the Humanities" in *Doing Digital Humanities:
+3. "Critical Computing in the Humanities" in *Doing Digital Humanities:
    Practice, Training and Research*, Ed.
 Ray Siemens.
 Routledge, 2016.
-3. "Visual-quantitative Approaches to the Intellectual History of the Field" in *Futures of Comparative Literature*, ed.
+4. "Visual-quantitative Approaches to the Intellectual History of the Field" in *Futures of Comparative Literature*, ed.
 Ursula K. Heise, et al.
 Routledge, 2017.
-4. "Blunt Instrumentalism" in *Debates in the Digital Humanities*, ed.
+5. "Blunt Instrumentalism" in *Debates in the Digital Humanities*, ed.
    Matthew K. Gold, et al. Minnesota UP, 2016.
-5. "Travelogue as Fact and Fiction." *Imaginäre Topografien: Migration und Verortung,* ed.
+6. "Travelogue as Fact and Fiction." *Imaginäre Topografien: Migration und Verortung,* ed.
 Klaus Müller-Richter and Ramona Uritescu-Lombard.
 Transcript-Verlag, 2007: 99-111.